Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 Witness and XPOP are independent monotonic facts.
 Whichever arrives second symmetrically erases the latch and releases reserve.
-Cancellation while publication is pending is non-revoking: it unlinks work and retains callback readiness because already-public signatures cannot be withdrawn.
-Once a latch is non-pending, an explicit owner cleanup may erase it and knowingly forfeit a later callback. v1 has neither an automatic terminal-retirement clock nor a permanent tombstone graveyard.
+Cancellation while publication is pending is non-revoking: a lifecycle-control `ttEXPORT` names the exact source issuance `W` in `sfTransactionHash`, unlinks work, and retains callback readiness because already-public signatures cannot be withdrawn.
+The same bytes retain the latch in every state. `tfExportEraseLatch` is a separate, explicit election that erases that exact latch in any state, releases reserve, and knowingly forfeits a later callback.
+Publication expiry follows the non-revoking retain path.
+The undeployed Hook API uses the same W-plus-flags contract. v1 has neither an automatic terminal-retirement clock nor a permanent tombstone graveyard.

-Implementation status: origin-keyed latch creation and symmetric witness/XPOP recording are present.
-Explicit terminal cleanup and expiry-unlink behavior are ratified policy still tracked for implementation.
+Implementation status: origin-keyed creation, W-only lifecycle control, expiry-unlink, and symmetric witness/XPOP recording are present.

 **INV-8 — Export signatures are public capabilities.**
 Proposal-carried signature shares may be observed, assembled, and submitted as